chanezgr/fitcompare/README.md

 This script is only intended to run in a docker image.
 Any other use is not recommended.

 Note that this is the fitcompare tool used for nakan.ch compare graphs and data.
-The only part not included in this public version is the algorithms to compute scores for hr data.

 ## Build the Docker image